sofia-huang/Monroe_research/scripts_explanation.md

 <img src="textgenModel.png" width="435" height="195" />

 I attached an optimizer and loss function to the model and configured checkpoints before training the model on the data.
-I used 10 EPOCHS as that was what my computer was capable of.
+I used 10 epochs as that was what my computer was capable of.
 After training the model, I generated the reviews by running the model through a loop and saved them to a text file.

 ## Text Classification
+I used NLTK's Naive Bayes classifier for this model because it seemed to be the prefered model for text classification.
+The purpose is to classify a review as either positive or negative.
+First, I downloaded the data from online and converted it to a dataframe.
+Then, I removed all reviews with no text and those with 3 stars since those are neother positive or negative.
+I also removed all unnecessary columns which left just the overall rating and the review text.
+Once I filtered the reviews, I saved them to a text file for use in the text generation model.
+Next, I created positive (>3 stars) and negative (<3 stars) review lists of equal lengths.
+I cleaned the lists by making them all lowercase and removing stopwords and punctuation.
+Then, I made lists of positive and negative words to become feature sets for the model.
+I combined the feature sets and split them into training and testing sets and trained the model.

 ## Helpfulness Classification